Gerbal242/cookie-clicker-automation/README.md

 ### Basic Controls

 - The script starts automatically after pasting
-- Press 'A' to toggle auto-buying of buildings and upgrades
 - Type `stopAutomation()` in the console to stop all automation

 ### Configuration